-- This year, we are all first-timers so please take a moment to read the first timer’s guide.
+- Please take a moment to read the first timer’s guide.
 Click on the topics below or download a printable copy.

 Summerisle is inspired by the Ten Principles of Burning Man but is not affiliated with Burning Man Project or the Burning Man Regional Network.

 Burn culture is an ongoing, ever-evolving experiment in temporary society, in which we explore human expression, interaction, and evolution when guided by a new, chosen set of norms that place the value of our community and trust foremost.

 Summerisle Burn is a four day camping event based on the culture and principles of Burning Man.
 Summerisle is a collaborative gathering of community organized and fueled by volunteers.
 It is an interactive experience that is everything you choose to make it.

 As with all successful regional burns, Summerisle embraces the Ten Principles, and models itself on their guidance.
 Thus, for example, we incorporate the principles of Leave No Trace (there are no trash cans, so you’ll have to pick up after yourself and pack your trash out with you), Decommodification (no buying or selling of private goods, and many choose to obscure or creatively alter any visible brands on trucks, tents and clothing), and Radical Self Reliance (there are no vendors, so you’ll have to bring enough food, water, and whatever else you need to survive for four days.)